MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 before publishing this article.
 To have motion-blur working on your instances (if there is movement), they need to store on attributes multiples samples that correspond to the ``shutterOpen/Close`` values specified in the RenderSettings.
-A samples could be considered as a "sub-frame", so with ``shutterOpen=-0.25, shutterClose=0.25`` and the ``maxTimeSamples`` set to 3 you would find 3 time samples at -0.25, 0.0, 0.25 per attribute.
+A sample could be considered as a "sub-frame", so with ``shutterOpen=-0.25, shutterClose=0.25`` and the ``maxTimeSamples`` set to 3 you would find 3 time samples at -0.25, 0.0, 0.25 per attribute.